mconour/emoji-matcher/README.md

-# memory-card-game

-Memory card emoji game using React and Lodash
+# Emoji match game using React and Lodash